ghmzmq/shadowsocks-mysql-manager/README.md

 ## Progress 30%
 ## Please edit the config in config.php first

+## The traffic module is done
-## The traffic module is in progress
+## The support for v2ray is in progress

 # Requirements:
 ## 1.php5.6+(zts)